 You might also want to read our articles on:

 If you are living in Belgium and you receive an exportable UK Pension, contribution-based Employment Support Allowance or another exportable benefit, you may be entitled to state healthcare paid for by the UK.
 You will need to apply for a certificate of entitlement known as an S1 form.

 For exportable UK pensions and contribution-based Employment Support Allowance, you can apply for your form via the International Pension Centre in the Department for Work and Pensions on 0191 218 7777.

 You may need to liaise with a different team, depending on the exportable benefit.
 Further information is available under Claiming benefits if you live, move or travel abroad on the GOV.UK website.
 Please note that different exportable benefits can have different rules in terms of healthcare cover.

 Once issued, register the S1 form with the relevant authority in Belgium.
 Often you need to do this before you can register for healthcare or obtain a medical card.

 Once you have registered your S1 in Belgium, you will be entitled to apply for and use a UK-issued EHIC to access state-funded necessary medical treatment when you visit other EEA countries.

-The Foreign and Commonwealth Office (FCO) provides useful information about what UK and Belgian benefits are available to Britons living in Belgium, plus information on driving regulations in Belgium.
+The Foreign and Commonwealth Office (FCO) provides useful information for Britons living in Belgium.